 Andy’s has published a number of drum-related articles on magazine and websites, including Modern Drummer Magazine, Drum!
 Magazine, Percussive Notes, OnlineDrummer, and Drummer Café.
 Andy forged a publishing deal with Cherry Lane Music Publishing to transform Drumscapes into a book called Drumcraft.
 It was released in 2013 and became available internationally.

-Andy has proceeded to write a number of other instructional packages including Drum Aerobics, Daily Drum Warm-Ups, Drumset for Preschoolers, Funk Up Your Hi-Hat Part 1, Part 2, and Part 3, Funk Up Your Snare, Funk Up Your Ride, Funk Up Your Toms, The Jazz Waltz, and Play Like Keith Moon.
+Andy has proceeded to write a number of other instructional packages including Drum Aerobics, Daily Drum Warm-Ups, Drumset for Preschoolers, Funk Up Your Hi-Hat Part 1, Part 2, and Part 3, Funk Up Your Snare, Funk Up Your Ride, Funk Up Your Toms, The Jazz Waltz, Play Like Keith Moon, and Two Surface Learning.
 Andy also wrote three illustrated children’s book: People Really Do Trust Ziker, Nobody Sounds Like You (Devan Plays the Drums and Steve Strums His Six-String).

 Andy invented two types of music stands for drummers and percussionists: the Manhasset Drummer Stand and the Manhasset Hi-Hat Drummer Stand.
 The drummer stand is endorsed by icons Tommy Igoe, Peter Erskine, John JR Robinson, and John Riley.

 In 2008, Andy established a Preschool Drumset Program at the Barness East Valley Jewish Community Center in Chandler, Arizona, and in 2013, started an electronic drum set lab for third-eighth graders at Self Development Charter School in Mesa, AZ.